Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 The documentation can be embedded directly in the source code and generated automatically with some tools like doxygen.

 ## Communication in ES
-The communication is a critical part of and embedded system, it is implemented using some buses.
+The communication is a critical part of and embedded system and it is implemented using some buses.
 There is a wide variety of protocols that can be used, it depends on the affordable cost and the requirements.
 A bus is a set of wires (that can be uni or bi-directional) with a single function.
 An associated protocol is used on top of the bus to perform the communication.
 Timing diagrams are the most common method to describe a protocol, representing the sequence of signals involved in the communication.
 To fully describe a protocol we need to identify the different parts involved:
 - actors, entities involved in the communication